TAFC to TAFJ

 Why a Select That Worked in TAFC Returned Nothing in TAFJ

-The original select logic looked straightforward.
-The names below are deliberately obfuscated, but the pattern is the same:
+The original logic looked straightforward.
+Field names below are deliberately obfuscated, but the pattern is real:

 The first clue

-The field I was filtering on could be seen in the R19 TAFC DICT list, but it could not be found physically on the raw source record.
+The field being filtered on — DERIVED.FLAG — was visible in the TAFC DICT list.
+It could not be found physically on the raw source record.

-That is an important distinction in T24 work.
-Seeing a field name in DICT does not prove it is stored on the file itself.
-It may still be derived, calculated, or backed by subroutine logic.
+That is an important distinction in T24 work, and one that is easy to miss.
+Seeing a field name in DICT does not prove it is stored on the file.
+It may be derived, calculated, or backed by subroutine logic.
+The DICT entry is the description.
+It is not necessarily the data.

 Why TAFC and TAFJ diverged

 TAFC often tolerated selection patterns built on derived dictionary items well enough that teams came to rely on them.
-TAFJ is much less forgiving when a select depends on enquiry-driven logic instead of real stored data.
+The behaviour was not documented as a feature.
+It was just something that worked, until it did not.

+TAFJ is less forgiving.
 The issue was not that ENQ.TRANS itself was unsupported.
-The issue was expecting the database selection layer to behave like the enquiry/runtime layer.
+The issue was expecting the database selection layer to behave like the enquiry and runtime layer.
+In TAFJ, those are different things with a clear boundary between them.
+TAFC was more relaxed about that boundary.
+The migration made it visible.

-There is also a wider TAFJ rule behind this.
+There is a wider rule behind this.
 TAFJ does not support IDESC or I-descriptor behaviour in the same way older environments did.
-That matters because teams may still see the DICT item in metadata and assume it should behave normally at runtime.
-In practice, the dictionary entry can exist while the old descriptor-style behaviour is no longer a safe thing to build batch logic around.
+That matters because teams may still see the DICT entry in metadata and assume the field should behave normally at runtime.
+The dictionary entry can exist while the old descriptor-style behaviour is no longer something you can safely build batch logic around.

 The fix

-The right fix was to stop filtering on the derived DICT field in the select.
+Stop filtering on the derived DICT field in the select.
+Replace the derived dependency with explicit reads.

 The old logic:

-SELECT F.SOURCE.FILE WITH PRIMARY.KEY NE "" AND DERIVED.FLAG EQ "Y" BY PRIMARY.KEY
+SELECT F.SOURCE.FILE WITH PRIMARY.KEY NE "" AND DERIVED.FLAG EQ "Y" BY PRIMARY.KEYThe corrected TAFJ-safe logic:

 READ SOURCE.REC FROM F.SOURCE.FILE, REC.ID ELSE CONTINUE